 But Pavlova’s case was unusual.

 Our advocacy team fields a plethora of requests for help from passengers who have made this same travel mistake.
 However, most of these travelers are stopped before boarding since airlines can receive hefty fines for delivering a passenger to a foreign country without the required documentation for entry.
+Incidentally, some passengers are prevented from traveling — even with the required documentation for travel (See: The airline made a big mistake and refused to let me board!)

 But I also noted that SWISS has a clause in their contract that will make the passenger responsible for any fines associated with these travel mistakes.
 In other words, if a passenger is denied entry over an invalid passport and SWISS is fined — the passenger might get the bill.